All Episodes

 I don't know what it is.

-Or is it women uh the other thing they say is it's women uh flushing uh old birth control bill pills down.
+The other thing they say is it's women flushing old birth control pills stand.

-But I can't think of you in rural China uh as a child, or maybe that's just for something from industrial pollutant from the city of sixty million people uh shoving all that stuff into the Yankee or whatever.
+Well, maybe that's just something from industrial pollutant from the city of 60 million people shoving all that stuff into the Yangtze or whatever.

-But anyway, there's all kinds of uh there's all kinds of issues.
+But anyway, there's all kinds of issues.

-I mean, let's face it, that's pretty old fashioned, isn't it?
+I mean, let's face it, that's pretty old-fashioned, isn't it?

 Passing a law, knowing what's in the law, following the law as written.